How to Get Started with Boxing Training

 Basic Bodyweight Workouts & Fitness

-The first place you need to look when it comes to getting started with boxing is yourself.
+The first place you need to look at when it comes to getting started with boxing is yourself.
 What is your current fitness level, where are your strengths and weaknesses, and what is going to be the best way to get you fighting fit (even if you don’t want to fight and you’re just here for the fitness)?

 That usually comes from looking at some of the most iconic forms of boxing training there are, and giving them a try for yourself.
 Then you know where you stand.
 It's never a bad idea, and boxing is famous for using some of the most iconic exercises out there.